Who We Are – Get to Know the Career Center

 Briana McCarthy (she, her, hers) – Graduate Assistant for Employer and Alumni Outreach & Services

 Hiya!
 My name is Briana McCarthy, and I use she, her, hers pronouns.
 Back in 2019, I graduated from UNT with a BA in Psychology and a minor in English.
 I am to graduate in May 2021 with a Master’s degree in Higher Education, specializing in Student Affairs.
-I presently work as a graduate assistant in the Career Center with the Employer Development Team.
+I presently work as a graduate assistant in the Career Center with the Employer Development Team for the 2020-2021 academic year.
 A fun fact about me is that my favorite food is deep-dish pizza from Chicago, where I grew up.

 Describe a typical workday, tasks, and what you enjoy most about your job?